bbc/childrens-games-starter-pack/docs/game-specifications.md

 ## Guidance

 ### Pausing the game
+* All gameplay, background processes, animations and audio should be paused if game loses visibility/focus ie tab switched or window minimised
 * The [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) is recommended for detecting when to pause functionality.
 * Exceptional situations should still take Page Visibility into account and behave accordingly i.e. online games can remain active but audio should not be heard when switching tabs

+### Interactive Home Screen
+According to the GEL Guidelines the first thing a user sees should be the Home Screen.
+Developers should ensure that this initial load is an optimised process:
+* First load should only load assets required to render the Home Screen
+* Assets used to render Home Screen should be kept light and optimised
+* Fire game_loaded stat upon succesful render
+* Employ loading strategies such as thhose described below to load the rest of the game appropriately

 ### Loading
 We should employ techniques to reduce the amount of idle time a user faces a loading bar.
 These include: